• Home

 “We can argue about what the fair share is.
 That’s a policy debate, that’s okay,” Bezos said.
 “But the vilification is the thing that’s just the distraction.”

-But even after fixing tax loopholes or increasing taxes on the wealthy would not address what Bezos sees as a larger government spending problem.
+But even fixing tax loopholes or increasing taxes on the wealthy would not address what Bezos sees as a larger government spending problem.
 He pointed to inefficiencies in New York City’s public school system as an example.

 “If we ran Amazon the way New York City runs their school system, your packages would take six weeks to arrive.
 We’d have to charge you a $100 delivery fee.
-And then when the package did finally arrive, it’d have the wrong item in it anyway.”
+And then when the package did finally arrive, it’d have the wrong item in it anyway.

 “You could double the taxes I pay, and it’s not gonna help that teacher in Queens.
 I promise you,” he added.

-New York City mayor Zohran Mamdani pushed back on X, writing: “I know a few teachers in Queens who would beg to differ.”
+New York City Mayor Zohran Mamdani pushed back on X, writing: “I know a few teachers in Queens who would beg to differ.”

 Bezos plans to give away ‘most of his wealth’ in his lifetime—but his ex-wife MacKenzie Scott already has a head start

-While Bezos has not signed The Giving Pledge—the philanthropic initiative created by Warren Buffett, Bill Gates, and Melinda French Gates encouraging billionaires to give away a majority of their fortunes in their lifetime or wills—the Amazon founder said he’s committed to giving away most of his wealth in his lifetime.
+While Bezos has not signed the Giving Pledge—the philanthropic initiative created by Warren Buffett, Bill Gates, and Melinda French Gates encouraging billionaires to give away a majority of their fortunes in their lifetime or wills—the Amazon founder said he’s committed to giving away most of his wealth in his lifetime.

 At the same time, he acknowledged the challenge of doing philanthropy effectively, echoing comments from billionaires including Buffett and Elon Musk, who have said giving away massive sums of money well is often harder than it appears.

-But Bezos’ former wife, MacKenzie Scott, already has a sizable head start.
+But Bezos’s former wife, MacKenzie Scott, already has a sizable head start.
 Since 2020, she has donated more than $26 billion to organizations focused on DEI, education, and disaster recovery.
 Meanwhile, Forbes estimates that Bezos and his current wife, Lauren Sánchez Bezos, have donated roughly $4.7 billion over their lifetimes.

 Bezos argued to CNBC that the long-term societal impact of companies like Amazon and Blue Origin may ultimately prove even more valuable than philanthropy alone.
 Creating products and services that improve people’s lives, he said, is the kind of impact aspiring entrepreneurs should prioritize.